 Height: Up to 18 in (46 cm).
 Flower stems often need to be staked to hold them upright.

 Light: Bright, indirect sunlight.
 Some cool, direct morning sunlight is fine.

 Water: Keep the soil lightly moist.
 Don't overwater because it will cause the corms to rot.

 Humidity: Moderate -- around 40-50% relative humidity.
 If indoor air is dry, discover these easy ways to increase humidity for your houseplants.

 Temperature: Warm temperatures 80°F/27°C until corms start sprouting, then keep cool 60-65°F/16-18°C while freesia plant is growing and flowering.

 Fertilizer: Feed every 2 weeks, beginning with the first show of flower buds till the end of flowering.
-Use a high-potassium liquid fertilizer diluted by half.
+Use a high-phosphorus water-soluble fertilizer.

 Propagation: Repot corms each year, following "How to Grow Freesia" steps above.
 Corms grow offsets that can be separated and potted.